 Abdominal point tenderness is the pain you feel when pressure is placed over a certain part of the belly area (abdomen).

 The abdomen is an area of the body a health care provider can easily examine by touch.
 The provider can feel growths and organs in the belly area and find where you feel pain.

 Abdominal tenderness can be mild to severe.
-Rebound tenderness occurs when the tissue that lines the abdominal cavity (the peritoneum) is irritated, inflamed, or infected.
+Rebound tenderness means that there is more pain when pressure on the tender area is released.
+It occurs when the tissue that lines the abdominal cavity (the peritoneum) is irritated, inflamed, or infected.
 This is called peritonitis.